School Consolidation

 Why is ARUSD consolidating schools now?

 ARUSD is consolidating schools due to a significant decline in enrollment and the resulting $20 million budget shortfall.
-The District cannot afford to maintain its current number of schools without state funding, and consolidation will allow ARUSD to operate more efficiently while continuing to provide quality education. -
+The District could not afford to maintain its current number of schools without state funding, and consolidation will allow ARUSD to operate more efficiently while continuing to provide quality education. -

 How can I stay informed about the school consolidation process?